sjl/.plan/README.markdown

 BIOINF500.
 Fire alarm for the first half of class, nice.
 Rest of the class will be recorded, need to remember to watch it later.

+## 2023-09-27

+HG545 this morning.
+Did an initial pass on the homework, then met up with some other grad students later to chat about it and now I'm even less confident, lol.
+Welp.

+## 2023-09-28

+BS521 exam.
+Did okay, though I really should have had a couple of more things on my note sheet than I did.
+Next time I need to go through the slides too, not just the book — there were things on the test from class only, not in the book.
+I think I did alright though.

+Finished HG545 homework.
+I think I did alright, but my brain is now fried.

+## 2023-09-29

+HG545 discussion this morning.

+Sent a few emails to try to nail down my next three rotations.
+I think at this point I have a pretty good idea of where I want to try, so if I can just get them all nailed down now it'll be less stuff to deal with later.

+Signed up for the 503 discussion sections.
+What a painful process to get registered.
+I should have waited til I was home on my large monitor because trying to flip back and forth between the 90%-whitespace-filled list of sessions and my calendar/TODO list was extremely tedious.
+I think I've got it all mapped out now though.

+## 2023-10-01

+Put up a bunch of stuff for sale on the PIBS list.
+Need to declutter my apartment now that I've mostly moved in.